zenml-io/zenml/examples/cortex/README.md

 rm -r pipelines
 ```

-## Limitations
+## Caveats
 Currently, the `CortexDeployer` step only works with a local orchestrator backend.
+Also the `cortex` integration
+currently does not work with the `gcp` integration.

 Let us know via [Slack](https://zenml.io/slack-invite) if you would like to see more backends!